pchemguy/SQLite-ICU-MinGW/README.md

 mv ./sqlite sqlite3
 ```

-In the root of the source folder (./sqlite3), there are three make files:
+The source folder (./sqlite3) contains three make files:
-- "Makefile&#46;in" is used by the configure/make GNU toolchain;
+- "Makefile&#46;in" is a template used by the configure/make GNU toolchain;
-- "main&#46;mk" is also a GNU make script, but is designated to be called from a parent make file that assigns toolchain variables;
+- "main&#46;mk" is a GNU make script designed to be called from a parent make file that assigns toolchain variables;
 - "Makefile.msc" is used by the Microsoft nmake.

 When I started digging into the SQLite build process on Windows, I was particularly interested in two features: enabling the ICU extension and enabling the "[__stdcall][Stdcall]" (see also [Calling convention]).
-The GNU make scripts, which primarily target non-Windows systems, do not support either feature.
-The Microsoft nmake script, on the other hand, supports both features (see the source), though I have not tried it myself.
-For the MSYS2/MinGW toolchain, GNU configure/Makefile scripts should be used.
+The Microsoft nmake script supports both features (see the source), though I have not tried it myself.
+The GNU make scripts compatible with MSYS2/MinGW toolchain but primarily targeting non-Windows systems support neither feature.

 ### Default Build

-Let us create a "sqlite3/build" subfolder and attempt to run a default build:
+Let us create "sqlite3/build" subfolder and attempt to run a default build:

 ```bash
 #!/bin/bash